aidan-eagle/Home-Lab/pihole.md

 Portainer is a web-based management interface for Docker.

-For non-technical users, Portainer functions like a control panel for containerized applications.
+Portainer functions like a control panel for containerized applications.

 Instead of memorizing Docker commands, Portainer allows administrators to: